MicrosoftDocs/visualstudio-docs/docs/debugger/run-windows-store-apps-in-the-simulator.md

  The screen size and resolution are listed as *Screen width inches, pixel width X pixel height*.
 Note that both the screen size and the resolution are simulated.
 Location co-ordinates on the simulator are translated to the co-ordinates of the selected device size and resolution.

 > [!NOTE]
 >  You can save scaled versions of bitmap images in your app and Windows will load the correct image for the current scale.
-For more information, see [Responsive Design 101](https://msdn.microsoft.com/en-us/library/windows/apps/dn958435.aspx).
+For more information, see [Design and UI intro](/windows/uwp/layout/design-and-ui-intro).
 However, if you change the simulator resolution so that Windows picks a different image to fit the resolution, you have to stop and restart your debug session to view the new image.

 ##  <a name="BKMK_Capture_a_screenshot_of_your_app_for_submission_to_the_Microsoft_Store"></a> Capture a screenshot of your app for submission to the Windows Store
  When you submit an app to the Windows app store, you must include screenshots of the app.